Purpose of Strategic Planning

 How will the unit know if it is successful?

 In this phase, the unit monitors the progress of the implementation of the strategic plan and measures success through the analysis of metrics and key performance indicators.
-Progress is visualized through dashboards and communicated to stakeholders.
-Finally, the unit evaluates the entire process in general, refining it for the next round of strategic planning.
+Progress is shared with constituents and stakeholders through visualizations such as dashboards or narratively through reports and other mechanisms.
+As a final activity, the unit evaluates the entire process, including any external facilitation and support, and refines the process for the next round of planning.

 Departments interested in exploring the possibilities for assistance from the Planning team are encouraged to contact Kristi Hubbard, Director of Planning, to discuss the strategic planning request and what assistance the department may need.